 We also explored the possibility of using the automated plate washing station after culturing the thymocytes in 96-well U-bottom plates and, also, the culturing of cells directly in wall-less plates compatible with the automated plate washing station.
 The culturing of cells in the wall-less plates enabled the elimination of all centrifugation steps and minimized cell loss by eliminating the need for a sample transfer across plates.
 Generally, the three different protocols are comparable in both stimulation efficiency and staining.
 The automated washing station provides the benefit of automation, speed, and efficiency, which makes it easier for higher-throughput analysis.
 Furthermore, with increased automation, the washing steps can be carried out faster, and there is a greater consistency between the experiments or experimenters.
 However, the washing station has certain drawbacks: large volumes of washing buffers are required for washer priming (150 mL per buffer change, of which 50 mL is used for washing); extra care is needed when handling the plate to avoid any cross-contamination of the wells due to limited partitioning between the wells of the small-volume plate; residual buffer of 25 µL in the wells after washing necessitates the use of reagents prepared at a higher than 1x concentration.
 To address the issues of residual volume and limited volume capacity of the plate, an accessory to expand the incubation volume from 70 µL to 150 µL can be added, facilitating the adoption of conventional protocols.
 While automated plate handling systems are currently available, they have a significant footprint compared to the laminar wash system, which is a small unit of ~1 cubic foot (~0.028 m3).
 Moreover, the integration of centrifugation in automated plate handling systems is challenging, limiting their use in cell washing.
 There are currently no other centrifuge-independent cell washing instruments available, as far as we know.

-The screening strategy presented here is able to identify small molecules—and their purported target kinases—that affect TCR signaling and T-cell activation.
+The screening strategy presented here is able to identify small molecules, and their purported target kinases, that affect TCR signaling and T-cell activation.
 The library used here comprises mainly small-molecule inhibitors of kinases and was able to generate a number of potentially interesting hits.
 The protocol can also be readily applied to inhibitor libraries of other enzyme classes or to other types of small molecules, as well as to libraries of other compounds (e.g., various macromolecules).
 The protocol can also be used to screen other cell types, such as peripheral T lymphocytes or immortalized cells, including those expressing transgenic TCRs or carrying reporter systems.
 Identifying and characterizing new mediators of T-cell signaling can improve our knowledge of the signaling pathway and also aid in the development of targeted therapy in immune diseases13-16.
 In all, this study adds to the range of available options for the detection of mediators of T-cell signaling via high-throughput screening assays.

 ACKNOWLEDGMENTS: